Eric Niquette UI, UX, Accessibility

 What are PDF tags?

-In a PDF document, tags provide information on the structure and content to assistive devices.
-Elements are assigned a tag that describe the type of content found within.
-Examples of semantic tags include headings, paragraphs, tables, and lists.
+In a PDF, tags define the document's structure and content for assistive technologies.
+Each element is assigned a tag that describes the type of content it holds: headings, paragraphs, tables, or lists.

 List of common tags

-The following table contains a curated list of the PDF tags you're likely to encounter in your documents.
-I've attempted to provide a short description of each element, though many are self-explanatory.
+The table below highlights some of the most common PDF tags you're likely to come across in your documents.
+I've included brief descriptions for each tag, though many are fairly self-explanatory.

-Some tags have been omitted because, even though they're common, they're either no longer supported or their usage is discouraged based on the PDF and PDF/UA Best Practices syntax guide.
+Some tags have been left out because, while they may still appear in documents, they're either no longer supported or their use is discouraged according to the Tagged PDF Best Practice Guide: Syntax.

 Tag Description

-<Aside> Content that is indirectly related to the current topic, like a sidenote or a tip.
+<Aside> Content that is indirectly related to the current topic, like a side note.

 <BlockQuote> Block-level quotation.
-Can contain several paragraphs and a caption.
+Can contain paragraphs and a caption.

-<Code> Inline text of programming code.
+<Code> Inline snippet of programming code.
 Found in a block-level element.

-<Div> Semantically-empty container.
+<Div> Semantically-empty block-level container.
 Typically used to apply styles to grouped elements.

 <Document> The container of a complete document.
-A PDF may contain multiple documents.
-Can be left empty to indicate a blank page.
+A PDF can contain multiple documents, and can be left empty to indicate a blank page.

 <Figure> Images, charts, and other graphical elements.
 May contain various elements but will be interpreted as a single image by screen readers.

-<Formula> Mathematical or scientific formulas.
+<Formula> Mathematical or scientific notations.
 Can be used inline or at block level.

 <H(X)> Section, document, or page titles.
-Should appear hierarchically, without skipping a level.
+Should appear in order, from <H1> to <H6>, without skipping a level.

-<Index> Container for a subject index, usually found at the end of a publication.
+<Index> Container for a subject index list, typically found near the end of a publication.

-<Lbl> Labels for list markers such as bullets and numbers found in the <LI> element.
-Unlike HTML, this element is not to be used label a form element.
+<Lbl> Labels for list markers, like bullets or numbers.
+Found in the <LI> element.
+Unlike HTML, this element is not to be used label an input in a form.

 <Link> A link to a web page or another location in the document.